Martchus/syncthingtray/README.md

 desktop environments.

 For Plasma 5 and 6, there is in addition to the Qt Widgets based version also a "native" Plasmoid.
-Note that the latest version of Syncthing Tray generally also requires the latest version of Plasma 5 or 6 as no testing on earlier versions is done.
+Note that the latest version of the Plasmoid generally also requires the latest version of Plasma 5 or 6 as no testing on earlier versions is done.
 Use the Qt Widgets based version on other Plasma versions.
-A restart of Plasma might be required for the Plasmoid to become selectable after installation.
-Checkout the "[Troubleshooting KDE integration](#troubleshooting-kde-integration)" section below for further help if it still won't show up.
+Checkout the "[Configuring Plasmoid](#configuring-plasmoid)" section for further details.

 On GTK-centered desktops have a look at the
 [Arch Wiki](https://wiki.archlinux.org/title/Uniform_look_for_Qt_and_GTK_applications)